 Designing Hybrid Workshops in 3 parts

-I am running a free 2 hour workshop by Zoom on ideas around designing hybrid workshops at the beginning of November (9th November at 7pm (London)).
-You read about it on my website at Designing Hybrid Workshops.
+I am running a 2 hour workshop by Zoom on ideas around designing hybrid workshops on 15th February at 7pm (London).

 This post is to describe the purpose and structure of the workshop.